Last Updated | February 6, 2023

 - NextGen’s charting does not fit the needs of physicians and many turns to paper charting again.

 Ranking of Best to Worst EMR Systems for Doctors

 Doctors often use electronic medical record system software to organize patient history, medical data, billing systems, and prescriptions.
 Some EMRs are the best to use whereas others might not bring good experiences for doctors.

-In comparison of all other EMR systems, it is far ahead its competitors.
-Epic establishes its interfacing methodology in adherence with HL7 compliance standards.
+In comparison to all other EMR systems, it is far ahead of its competitors.
+Epic establishes its interfacing methodology in adherence to HL7 compliance standards.

-Its simplistic yet adaptable design has brought transformation by making day-to-day operations easy for both- healthcare providers and patients.
+Its simplistic yet adaptable design and epic system integration has brought transformation by making day-to-day operations easy for both- healthcare providers and patients.

 - Collecting medication, organization of meetings, appointment scheduling, and arrangement of history are some of those functions that work well.

 - After its updates, putting up orders for patients is not easy.

 - Epic’s customer support is not very responsive to the requested user-friendly changes.